microshift-io/microshift-documentation/content/en/docs/user-documentation/how-tos/offline-containers.md

 rpm-ostree install microshift-containers
 ````

-Or simply install that repository and package from an os build blueprint.
+Or simply include this package when using image-builder.

 ## How package your application and manifests as rpms for offline container storage